galaxyproject/training-material/topics/contributing/tutorials/running-codespaces/tutorial.md

 >
 >    ![we changed the title of the tutorial in the text editor window](../../images/gitpod/changes.png)
 >
 >    - You should immediately see a message in the terminal saying "regenerating".
-GitPod has detected your changes and is rebuilding the website.
+CodeSpaces has detected your changes and is rebuilding the website.
 >
 >    ![the terminal shows a message stating the website is being regenerated](../../images/gitpod/regenerating.png)
 >
-> 4. Move to the top right panel where the GTN is previewed and refresh the frame
+> 4. Move to the top right panel where the GTN is previewed and refresh the website
 >    - {% icon galaxy-refresh %} Refresh button in front of the address bar of the preview panel
 >    - You can also open the preview in it's own brower tab, using the {% icon galaxy_instance %} button at the top-right corner of the preview window.
 Then you can reload the page the regular way (e.g. <kbd>F5</kbd> or <kbd>ctrl + r</kbd> or the reload button in the browser)
 >